Matt Beaty Preview, Player Props: Royals vs. Pirates

-Matt Beaty -- batting .350 in his past 10 games -- will be in action for the Kansas City Royals against the Pittsburgh Pirates, with Johan Oviedo on the mound, on August 28 at 8:10 PM ET.
+Matt Beaty and his .423 on-base percentage over his past 10 games (62 points higher than his season-long percentage), will be in action for the Kansas City Royals versus the Pittsburgh Pirates and Colin Selby on August 29 at 8:10 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Mariners.
+He had a hitless performance in his most recent game (0-for-3) against the Pirates.

 Matt Beaty Game Info & Props vs. the Pirates